Tanay200210/portfolio/README.md

 ### About Me

-Data analyst with a background in economics and behavioral analysis, focused on customer behavior, pricing strategy, and decision support.
-Experienced in building end-to-end workflows using SQL, Python, R, and Tableau, from data extraction to modeling and stakeholder-facing insights.
+Detail-oriented and analytically trained professional with a background in Economics and experience in data-driven and client-facing environments.
+Comfortable working with large datasets, interpreting trends, and building structured spreadsheets using Excel, Google Sheets, R, and SQL.
+Experienced in coordinating daily operations, managing requests, and maintaining accuracy in fast-paced settings.
+Strong communication skills with a practical understanding of pricing and market behavior, with a growing interest in logistics and supply chain operations.

 ### Education